flasd/whatsapp-formatting/README.md

 [![npm version](https://badge.fury.io/js/whatsapp-formatting.svg)](https://www.npmjs.com/package/whatsapp-formatting)
 [![npm downloads per month](https://img.shields.io/npm/dm/whatsapp-formatting.svg)](https://www.npmjs.com/package/whatsapp-formatting)

 What if you could use an awesome text formatting syntax that millions of people are already used to in your app?
 Oh wait!
 You can! cue Whatsapp formatting.
-You can use \*bold*, \_italic_ or \~strike~.
+You can use \*bold*, \_italic_ or \~strike~. (it's only 473 bytes gzip!)

 ## Installation
 ```shell